Hamzazaheer721/Typescript-ft.-Maximilian-Schwarzm-ller/3_compiler_configurations/readme.md

 SUMMARY =====> if lib is not not set then some defaults are set that are typically needed to be run on browser

-Following is set as by default if you set your target: "ES6"
+Following are set as by default if you set your target: "ES6"

 "lib": [
   "DOM",